QuantEcon/lecture-python-advanced/source/rst/lu_tricks.rst

 Overview
 ========

-In an earlier lecture :doc:`Linear Quadratic Dynamic Programming Problems<lqcontrol>`, we have studied how to solve a special class of dynamic optimization and prediction problems by applying the method of dynamic programming.
+In an earlier lecture `Linear Quadratic Dynamic Programming Problems <https://python-intro.quantecon.org/lqcontrol.html>`__, we have studied how to solve a special class of dynamic optimization and prediction problems by applying the method of dynamic programming.
 In this class of problems

   * the objective function is **quadratic** in **states** and **controls**.